Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 ## Verify the prompt

-To confirm your prompt was saved successfully, send a `GET` request using the prompt `_id` from the response.
+To confirm your prompt saved successfully, send a `GET` request using the prompt `_id` from the response.
 Each code sample below is self-contained and can be run independently.

 <!-- tabs:start -->